The Top Three 2020 Democratic Candidates Are All Beating Donald Trump In A Key Swing State Poll

 According to Newsweek, at least some of the 2020 class of Democratic contenders are making headway, as the results of a new Emerson survey that was conducted from September 29 to October 2 revealed that Trump’s top three potential opponents in the race are beating him in the key swing state of Ohio.

-Former vice president Joe Biden, Sen. Bernie Sanders and Sen. Elizabeth Warren all scored higher than the president with the voting public in Ohio — a state that Trump won in 2016.
+Former vice president Joe Biden, Sen. Bernie Sanders, and Sen. Elizabeth Warren all scored higher than the president with the voting public in Ohio — a state that Trump won in 2016.

 Biden and Sanders tied, with 53 percent of respondents saying they would back one of the two over Trump in the 2020 election, which was a six-point lead on the president.
 Warren also beat Trump’s number, but by only four percent — which was still enough to cover the poll’s 3.2 percent margin of error.